Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 #### pointerLabelComponent

 `pointerLabelComponent` is a function that returns the component to be rendered as a Label.
-It takes 3 parameters - 1. an array of items 2. secondaryDataItem 3. pointerIndex.
+It takes 3 parameters -
+1. an array of items
+2. secondaryDataItem
+3. pointerIndex

 So, if there are multiple data arrays, the parameter `items` will have the data item corresponding to each data array.
 If the chart has secondaryData, the parameter `secondaryDataItem` will have the corresponding item from the secondaryData.

 **Note** If you have a Pressable / Touchable item in your `pointerLabelComponent`, then you should set `pointerEvents` to **'auto'** inside the pointerConfig object.